mingyaox1/mingyaox1/README.md

 Graduate of the University of Melbourne.

-I build backend systems with Python and Django, focusing on logistics platforms and customs declaration workflows.
+I design and build backend systems with Python and Django, focusing on logistics platforms and customs declaration workflows.

-Currently working on:

-* Logistics Management Systems
-* UK Customs Declaration (HMRC CDS integration)
-* Backend architecture and distributed systems
+My recent work involves integrating with UK government systems such as HMRC CDS and building reliable backend services for international trade and logistics.

 ---

+## Work

+Logistics management systems
+Customs declaration platforms
+HMRC CDS integration
+Backend API architecture
+Async task processing

+---

-## Tech Stack
+## Stack

 Python
 Django